 The News Roundup — Domestic

-Mark Meadows, President Donald Trump’s former chief of staff, had agreed to cooperate with the House committee investigating the events preceding the Jan.
-6 insurrection.
-Now, Meadows has reversed course, saying he won’t help.
+Top Democrats are at odds with Sen. Joe Manchin over the child tax credit included in the $2 trillion Build Back Better plan.
+Manchin would like the tax credit to be removed completely.
+Democrats aren’t willing to nix it entirely.
+Reporting indicates Democrats will move on to try and address voting rights, shelving the social spending plan.

-More than 400 Capitol Hill staffers sent a letter to House leaders saying the “incendiary rhetoric” employed by members of Congress makes Capitol Hill a toxic work environment.
+Former police officer Derek Chauvin reversed an earlier not guilty plea on Wednesday and instead pleaded guilty to violating George Floyd’s civil rights.
+This switch means he won’t go to trial in January and could result in a lighter sentence.

-We cover the most important stories from around the country on the News Roundup.
+We cover the most important stories from around the nation on the Domestic portion of the News Roundup.

 Copyright 2021 WAMU 88.5